 Solo - Fretboard Visualization App Reviews

-The Solo - Fretboard Visualization app recently received 45 positive reviews on iPhone, iPad, and Android devices.
+The Solo - Fretboard Visualization app recently received 45 positive reviews on iPhone, iPad, and Android devices, and 3 negative reviews.
 Users in the United States have given Solo - Fretboard Visualization app an average rating of 4.77 out of 5 stars, based on a total of 345 ratings since its release on Feb 24 by Trio Software.
 Can you share your positive or negative thoughts about Solo - Fretboard Visualization?

 345 global ratings